ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 in this document are to be intepreded as in [YAML].

-The terms "schema" and "schema instance" in this document are to be intepreded as in [JSONSCHEMA].
+The terms "schema" and "schema instance" in this document are to be intepreded as in [JSONSCHEMA] draft-4 and higher.

 The terms "JSON object", "JSON document", "member", "member name" in this document are to be intepreded as in [JSON].